Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

 Fig. \ref{time-series} shows the sky brightness variations during the 2009 observing season.
 At such a southerly latitude as that of Dome A, the Moon is always fairly full when it is above the horizon from April to August, leading to a strong correlation between lunar elevation and sky brightness \citep{Zou_etal_2010}.
 There is a monthly variation of sky brightness which is strongly correlated with the lunar elevation angle.
-The GASC sensitivity did not allow data to be taken when the sky brightness was above a certain threshold.
-A dramatic enhancement in the sky brightness can be identified by looking at the data obtained late in the winter season.
+The GASC sensitivity did not allow data acquisition when the sky brightness was above a certain threshold.
+A dramatic enhancement in the sky brightness can be identified by looking at the data obtained late in the 2009 winter season.
 Fig. \ref{time-series-zoom} is a zoomed in plot for four consecutive days during the midwinter of 2009.
-It more clearly demonstrates the correlation between the Sun's elevation and the sky brightness.
 In Fig. \ref{Sun-Moon-elev}, the Moon's contribution is negligible when it is more than $7^\circ$ below the horizon.
-But a variation of the sky brightness of more than 1 mag arcsec$^{-2}$ can be identified which shows a strong correlation with the Sun's elevation angle.
-As stated above, even during the midwinter, the Sun at Dome A is not always below $-18^\circ$.
-This produces this daily fluctuations in the sky brightness.
+However, a variation of the sky brightness of more than 1 mag arcsec$^{-2}$ can be identified which shows a strong correlation with the Sun's elevation angle.